logux/docs/1-architecture/4-choosing.md

 When you should choose it:

 * You want to add WebSocket to Redux application.
-* You are creating rich application on top of React or Angular.
+* You are creating rich application on top of React.

 Benefits: